ariakit/ariakit/components/tab.md

 <div data-description>

 Display one panel of content at a time with a tabbed interface.
-This component is based on the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/">WAI-ARIA Tabs Pattern</a>.
+This component is based on the [WAI-ARIA Tabs Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/).

 </div>